ErfanCoding1/encrypt/readme.txt

 the encrypt project is a simple encrypt and decrypt text fucntion than can be used by improved alogoritms.

-the password project contains a function that you can use to generate a poweful passwords for your personal use. string module is used to get english letters. from random module, sample function is used to get substring form whole characters.
+the password project contains a function that you can use to generate a powerful passwords for your personal use. string module is used to get english letters. from random module, sample function is used to get the substring form whole characters.